JohnMadrid/IICCSSS-workshop/README.md

 files used for even related potential analysis (ERP).
 - <strong>data:</strong> folder for the latency test files.
 - <strong>data-onset:</strong> folder for the experiment file.

+### To create the environment:

+`Python 3.8` or higher

+1. Create a folder and place `requirements.txt`
+2. From the terminal, go to the created folder and run:

+For <strong>Windows:</strong>
+`python -m venv iiccsss-eeg`

+And then, `iiccsss-eeg\Scripts\python -m pip install -r requirements.txt`

+For <strong>Mac/Linux:</strong>
+`python3 -m venv iiccsss-eeg`

+And then, `iiccsss-eeg/bin/python -m pip install -r requirements.txt`